 As a human and as a therapist, I know that not all things work for all people.
 So, I make it my work to get to know patients just like you in order to help them live confident, full and unstoppable lives.
 If you’re interested in a therapist to help you slow down the racing thoughts, sleep better and execute with precision, schedule a consultation session.
 I’d be glad to support you with improving the overall quality of your life.

-Tessa is a first-generation college student, and mother, and is bi-racial (Mexican-American).
+Tessa is a bi-racial (Mexican-American), first-generation college student, mother.
 Her love for therapy began when she had a therapist help her through difficult family transitions.
 Her experience with the power of therapy and how unconditional positive regard can truly help a person grow is what drives her to serve in this way.
 Being able to witness a patient’s growth, resilience, and strength is truly a privilege for her.
 She is motivated to serve this way because everybody can benefit from some form of mental health services.
 She wishes to contribute to the normalization of people of all identities, socioeconomic statuses, and belief systems to be able to access affirming and affordable mental health care.

 Tessa’s ideal patient is someone who is open to change, and collaboration, and interested in co-creating the therapy experience.
 She serves as a guide to help patients use their strengths to decide their goals and to understand what works best toward achieving their goals.
 Her aim is to provide patients a warm and nurturing environment that is free of judgment.
 Tessa has extensive experience working with the LGBTQIA+ community with a trauma-informed lens.